avdean/avdean.github.io/README.md

 <h1>My portfolio site - Ant Villa Dean (TBD)</h1>
-Currently based on Materialise CSS in conjunction with Jekyll
+<h2>Currently based on Materialise CSS in conjunction with Jekyll</h2>
----

 Without getting into too much detail, I built this website to replace an old blogger website I once had, along with start showcasing certain projects.
 Since then it grew into a personal website that allows me to explore certain frameworks, and more recently Static-Site-Generators (SSG).
 The idea of hosting on GitHub simply came about due to being tired of the needless complications that wordpress and it's managerie of plugins.
 I wanted a simple way to host a couple of simple static pages.

 Materialize CSS